mehranfaraji/football-analyzer/README.md

 # Football Analysis Project

 ## Introduction
 This project aimed to detect and track players, referees, and footballs in a video using YOLO, a state-of-the-art AI object detection model.
 I trained the model to enhance its performance and used Kmeans for pixel segmentation and clustering to assign players to teams based on their t-shirt colors.
 This information helped measure a team's ball possession percentage during a match.
 Additionally, I used optical flow to measure camera movement between frames, allowing accurate tracking of player movements.
-By implementing perspective transformation, I represented the scene's depth and perspective, enabling measurement of player movements in meters rather than pixels.
-Finally, I calculated each player's speed and the distance covered.
-This project covered various concepts and addressed real-world problems, making it a suitable challenge for showcasing my ML engineering capabilities.
+This project covered various concepts and addressed real-world problems, making it suitable challenge for showcasing my ML engineering capabilities.

 ![Screenshot](output_videos/sample_screenshot.png)